NYUAppSec/appsec_hw3/HW3_Instructions.md

 ## What to Submit

-**On NYU Classes, submit a link to your GitHub repository.**

 The repository should contain:

 * Part 1
   * Your yaml files using Kubernetes secrets.
   * All files you changed from the GiftcardSite/ directory.
   * A writeup called secrets.txt.
-  * A commit with the above mentioned files tagged as part_1_complete.
 * Part 2
   * A modified GiftcardSite/LegacySite/views.py file.
   * Your yaml files for running Prometheus.
   * A writeup called Prometheus.txt.
-  * A commit with these files and code tagged as part_2_complete.

 ## Concluding Remarks